- About Us

 When a loved one passes away and trusts go into effect, disputes may quickly arise among the beneficiaries or between the beneficiaries and the trustees (fiduciaries) overseeing the trusts.
 In many cases, such trust disputes can be as contentious as they are costly and destructive, and working through them to obtain an appropriate resolution will be essential to preserving the assets of the trust, as well as the relationships between beneficiaries and fiduciaries.

-If you are involved in any type of trust dispute that may require litigation, contact the Denver trust litigation lawyers at Colorado Estate Matters, Ltd., for a free initial consultation.
+If you are involved in any type of trust dispute that may require litigation, contact a Denver trust disputes attorney at Colorado Estate Matters, Ltd., for a free initial consultation.
 We can assist you with even the most complicated types of cases using comprehensive, compassionate and personalized legal services.

 A trust is a legal arrangement that allows someone known as a trustee to hold, manage and distribute assets owned by someone else (a grantor) on behalf of one or more beneficiaries.
 The trustee is a third party – not the person who owns the assets or the person receiving them – that the grantor trusted with the control and management of their assets after his or her death or incapacitation.
 The trust itself refers to the legal document that contains the fiduciary arrangement and lists the rules that the grantor wishes to be followed for any property or assets held in trust for the beneficiary.